-I got scared and went to an ENT.
+I got scared and went to an ENT doctor.
 He took a hearing test and told me that I did not have any hearing loss.
 He blamed it all on my abscessed tooth and said to go to the dentist.
-I have got all the three teeth pulled out.
+I have got all three teeth pulled out.
 I was given intravenous and local anesthesia as well during the process.
-After recovery the tinnitus has not gone away and the sensations are becoming worse and weird day by day.
+After recovery, the tinnitus has not gone away, and the sensations are becoming worse and weird day by day.

 My problems are as follows:

 1) Numb sensation in my nose to my left temple region.